stack-gunnar/orm_ecommerce_backend/README.md

   npm i
   ```
   ## Usage
-  `npm run seed` to seed the database and `npm start` to start the server
+  `node seeds/seed.js` to seed the database and `node server.js` to start the server